Complete Antarctica videos, photos, articles – http://JeffreyDonenfeld.com/Antarctica

-I’m currently living at the Amundsen-Scott South Pole Station.
+I lived at the Amundsen-Scott South Pole Station Austral Summer 2012-13.
 My move here was a long time coming, but the final decision to make the journey here came suddenly, and without a lot of time for reflection or preparation – both for myself, as well as my friends and family.
 And so, as I made my way down here, lots of questions about how, where, why, and when have come up.
-To help answer a lot of the more frequent questions, here’s a list of a few of the more common questions I’ve received over the past few weeks:
+To help answer a lot of the more frequent questions, here’s a list of a few of the more common questions I’ve received over the past few weeks.

 How did you get your job in Antarctica?

 Getting a job in Antarctica was HARD.
 I tried for 4 solid years to get down here, and only got offered the job at the last minute.
 Here’s my complete saga of job searching..
 Getting A Job In Antarctica: My Long Journey 2009-2012

 So, it’s difficult, but if you’re dedicated, you can make it happen.
 I’ve noticed that most people down here are very specialized at what they do, extremely motivated, smart, and outgoing.
 The guys I’ve been working with on the Askaryan Radio Array (ARA) drill sled are mechanics, scientists, and drillers – and each one of them is highly experienced.

 Even people like me – a cook, and dishwashers, and janitors – almost everyone has a higher degree, or has been working in the field for a while.
 It’s difficult to get in, especially if you’re good at a lot of different things, or have a lot of experience at a career that doesn’t directly apply to the specific job (like me, with digital media).